 - Computer summary-Displays a summary of the computer's hardware and software information. - Asset management-Displays information about the computer's user, such as name, phone number, department, location, and position.
 Users with administrator rights on a computer can enter and modify this information.
-The computer name and an asset number may also be available. - BIOS-Displays the BIOS manufacturer, version, date, and serial number; BIOS event log data; and allows alert configuration for POST error detection. - CPU-Displays processor, speed, socket, and cache information; allows alert configuration for CPU changes. - Display-Displays information about the video adapter. - Drives-Displays the computer's available and used disk space, and the configured thresholds that trigger alerts if disk space is running low.
+The computer name and an asset number may also be available. - BIOS-Displays the BIOS manufacturer, version, date, and serial number; BIOS event log data; and allows alert configuration for POST error detection. - CPU-Displays processor, speed, socket, and cache information; allows alert configuration for CPU changes. - Device drivers-Displays the name, type, and status of each device driver.

+- Display-Displays information about the computer's monitor, video adapter and driver, and supported video resolutions. - Drives-Displays the computer's available and used disk space, and the configured thresholds that trigger alerts if disk space is running low.
 The partition, file system, cylinder, and sector information is also provided for each hard drive, as well as serial number and S.M.A.R.T. information, if applicable.
-Allows alert configuration for drive changes, drive space, and drive failure prediction.

-- Fans-Displays status of cooling fans installed in the computer; allows alert configuration for fans. - Field replaceable units-Displays modules or components of an IPMI system which can be replaced in its entirety as part of a field service repair operation. - Installed applications-Displays a list of applications installed on the computer with version, date, filename, size, and path information.
+Allows alert configuration for drive changes, drive space, and drive failure prediction. - Environment variables-Displays the variable name, the user of the variable, and the variable's value. - Fans-Displays status of cooling fans installed in the computer; allows alert configuration for fans. - Field replaceable units-Displays modules or components of an IPMI system which can be replaced in its entirety as part of a field service repair operation. - Installed applications-Displays a list of applications installed on the computer with version, date, filename, size, and path information.
 Allows alert configuration for applications being added or removed. - Keyboard and mouse-Displays the type of keyboard and mouse attached to the computer. - Memory-Displays the computer's available and used memory (physical and virtual), sockets, and the configured thresholds that trigger alerts if memory is running low.
-Allows alert configuration for ECC error detection, virtual memory, and changes to memory modules. - Motherboard-Displays motherboard manufacturer, model, and serial number, as well as system slot information. - Multimedia-Displays information about the computer's multimedia devices. - Network-Displays information about the computer's network adapters and drivers, IP address configuration, data statistics, and network connections.
-Allows alert configuration for addition or removal of NICs. - Operating system-Displays operating system name, startup time, locale, version, and kernel. - Performance-Displays current thresholds for specific parts of the system; lets you modify thresholds and select performance counters to monitor; allows alert configuration for performance. - Ports-Displays the port name, IRQ, I/O address, and other information for the computer's parallel and serial ports. - Power supplies-Displays the name and status of each power supply on the system. - Processes-Displays a list of processes running on the system, and lets you terminate most processes. - Sensors-Displays data for discrete and numeric sensors on IPMI systems. - Services-Displays a list of services running on the system, and lets you select a service to generate an event should the service's status change.
-Also allows alert configuration. - Storage Devices-Displays a list of storage devices on the system, including disk drives, tape drives, RAID arrays, DAT drives, etc. - Temperatures-Displays a list of temperatures for key components of the system, and allows alert configuration for temperatures. - Users and groups-Displays users and groups and their properties. - Voltages-Displays a list of voltages for electrical components of the system, and allows alert configuration for voltages.
+Allows alert configuration for ECC error detection, virtual memory, and changes to memory modules. - Modems-Displays the names and types of modems on the system, and the ports they use. - Motherboard-Displays motherboard manufacturer, model, and serial number, as well as system slot information. - Multimedia-Displays information about the computer's multimedia devices. - Network-Displays information about the computer's network adapters and drivers, IP address configuration, data statistics, and network connections.
+Allows alert configuration for addition or removal of NICs. - Operating system-Displays operating system and version information, startup time, locale, registered user and organization, and serial number. - OS event log-Displays the operating system logs of events from the selected computer. - Performance-Displays current thresholds for specific parts of the system; lets you modify thresholds and select performance counters to monitor; allows alert configuration for performance. - Ports-Displays the port name, IRQ, I/O address, and other information for the computer's parallel and serial ports. - Power supplies-Displays the name and status of each power supply on the system. - Processes-Displays a list of processes running on the system, and lets you terminate most processes. - Sensors-Displays data for discrete and numeric sensors on IPMI systems. - Services-Displays a list of services running on the system, and lets you select a service to generate an event should the service's status change.
+Also allows alert configuration.

+- Storage Devices-Displays a list of storage devices on the system, including disk drives, tape drives, RAID arrays, DAT drives, etc. - Temperatures-Displays a list of temperatures for key components of the system, and allows alert configuration for temperatures. - Voltages-Displays a list of voltages for electrical components of the system, and allows alert configuration for voltages.